angrybacon/doomsday-wiki/markdown/chapters/ddft/dd-vs-hate.md

 ### Endurance

-A new card of 2021 that is seeing a lot of play, both in blue decks and non-blue decks.
+A new card from 2021 that is seeing a lot of play, both in blue decks and non-blue decks.
 It can ruin Oracle piles for 0 mana and has proven troublesome for many Doomsday players.
 If you walk into it, you're liable to get completely blown out.
 However, DDFT can play around it much more easily than other Domsday variants by not using Oracle.
 Endurance will have no effect on a typical Storm kill pile.
 Echo piles can also be used to dodge Endurance, though care must be taken not to put more than 2 cards back into your graveyard.